 Here we go again with one of OVFM’s longest running and prominent annual competitions the Top Ten!

-As you know by now, the Top 10 is when we get serious with our filmmaking, as the gloves are off – there are no limitations on what the subject matter or style or genre of film is – the only stipulation is that your film cannot exceed 10 MINUTES in length!
+As you know by now, the Top 10 is when we get serious with our filmmaking, as the gloves are off – there are no limitations on what the subject matter or style or genre of film is – the only stipulation is that you try and keep your film to around 20 minutes in length at maximum!

-This is a new ruling due to the decision made by the Committee to reduce the rounds to just two which may sound like less opportunity for people to get their films made in time but on a practical level when it comes to the screening evenings, we end up with only three or four films at a time; by reducing the amount of rounds, it is hoped this will see an improved number of entrants per screening for a fuller and more competitive evening.
+The new ruling made by the Committee to reduce the rounds to just two may sound like less opportunity for people to get their films made in time but on a practical level, when it comes to the screening evenings, we end up with only three or four films at a time; by reducing the amount of rounds, it is hoped this will see an improved number of entrants per screening for a fuller and more competitive evening.

 Last year we received just 14 entries which is part of a downwards trend we’ve seen over the past few years regarding our competitions which really should be the lifeblood of our club in terms of producing the best content possible.
 Maybe this reduction in rounds will be galvanising enough to get those creative juices flowing again in club members?